-Perth has a relatively small city center compared to its outer suburbs.
-However, for ease of travel and efficiency of time, we recommend staying in a central location for maximum convenience.
+Perth has a relatively small city center compared to its bigger outer suburbs.
+However, for ease of travel and efficiency of time, we recommend staying in a central Perth for maximum convenience.

 A good option for a central stay is the neighborhood of Northbridge.
-This multicultural suburb is loaded with backpackers and value-for-money accommodation options!
+This multicultural suburb is loaded with backpackers and is the best value-for-money accommodation in Perth!
 The best part is it’s just a short walk away from the CBD.